About the Fall School

 Participants are responsible for arranging and funding their own travel to and from Toronto.

-International Travel: Participants traveling from outside of Canada may need a valid passport and either a visa or an Electronic Travel Authorization (eTA) depending on their citizenship.
+International Travel: Participants traveling from outside Canada may need a valid passport and either a visa or an Electronic Travel Authorization (eTA), depending on citizenship.
 Please consult Immigration, Refugees and Citizenship Canada (IRCC) for travel requirements and take appropriate steps.
-The organizers can provide an invitation letter for visa purposes.
-Please reach out if a letter is needed.
+The organizers can provide an invitation letter for visa purposes—please reach out if a letter is needed.

 Organizers